buda-base/owl-schema/lang-tags.md

 #### Chinese
 Most Chinese tags are all standardized so their choice is easy:

+- `zh-Hani` for Chinese in Chinese characters (simplified vs. traditional undetermined)
 - `zh-Hans` for simplified Chinese characters
 - `zh-Hant` for traditional Chinese characters
 - `zh-Latn-pinyin` for Pinyin transliteration